zhengjinhuan/omni-infer/omni/accelerators/sched/global_proxy/README.md

 ## Global Proxy is A Nginx Enforced Proxy for P/D Disaggregation LLM Inference

 This guide describes how to build and configure the dynamic modules, which are composed of Global Proxy for NGINX,

+![design](./img/global_proxy_design.png)

-#### PD Support
+### PD Support
-* `ngx_http_prefill_module`: implements prefill decode disaggregation logic.
+- **`ngx_http_prefill_module`**: implements prefill decode disaggregation logic.
 It first generates a subrequest to a internal uri `/prefill_internal` for prefill.
 After subrequest is done, the main request resumes to go to upstream servers for decode.
-* `ngx_http_set_request_id_module`: inserts a `X-Request-Id` header if not exist.
+- **`ngx_http_set_request_id_module`**: inserts a `X-Request-Id` header if not exist.

-#### Load Balancing
+### Load Balancing
+#### Development Modules

+We offer several custom NGINX modules as development templates to help developers quickly learn and prototype new NGINX modules.

-* `ngx_http_upstream_length_balance_module`: enables request distribution based on request length to backend servers.
+- `ngx_http_upstream_length_balance_module`: enables request distribution based on request length to backend servers.

-* `ngx_http_upstream_greedy_timeout_module`: enables dynamic load balancing by assigning each request to the backend server that is expected to become available the earliest.
+- `ngx_http_upstream_greedy_timeout_module`: enables dynamic load balancing by assigning each request to the backend server that is expected to become available the earliest.

+#### Bucket-Based Scheduling Configurations

-    Beyond the dynamic load balancing modules, we also provide two configurations for bucket-based scheduling:
+In addition to dynamic modules, we offer two bucket-based scheduling strategies:

-* `static_bucket`: Uses regular expression matching to route short and long requests to different upstream ports.
+- `static_bucket`: Uses regular expression matching to route short and long requests to different upstream ports.

-* `dynamic_bucket`: Dynamically calculates bucket boundaries based on recent request lengths to group similar-length requests together.
+- `dynamic_bucket`: Dynamically calculates bucket boundaries based on recent request lengths to group similar-length requests together.

-![design](./img/global_proxy_design.png)
+#### Batch-Level Balancing in XpYd Scenarios

+Through verification in **XpYd serving scenarios**, we observed that **batch-level balancing** significantly impacts system efficiency.
+To address this, we designed two specialized modules targeting the Prefill and Decode stages:

+- **`ngx_http_upstream_prefill_score_balance_module`**: Designed for the Prefill stage, this module minimizes **Time-To-First-Token (TTFT)** by scoring each peer based on the increase in estimated response time when adding a new request, and selecting the peer with the minimal score increase.

+- **`ngx_http_upstream_weighted_least_active_module`**: Tailored for the Decode stage, this module balances both **active request numbers** and **tokens** (including prompt and decoded tokens) across servers to improve decoding throughput and latency consistency.

 ---